 Omayra Issa is a bilingual journalist and TV host with experience working across a wide range of media platforms.

 Based in Saskatoon, Omayra works for Canada’s public broadcaster, Radio-Canada/CBC.
 She is currently a reporter with CBC Saskatchewan.
-She has also led a national initiative on diversity and inclusion at Radio-Canada.

 In 2019 she was named one of Canada’s top 100 Black Women to watch, and was nominated for a YWCA Women of Distinction Award.